Weasyl/weasyl/source/index.rst

   doesn't exist.

 - :http:statuscode:`422`.
 This is emitted if a parameter's value is unparsable or invalid.
-For example, if a non-numeric value is specified for a field requiring a numeric value.
+For example, if a non-numeric value is specified for a parameter requiring a numeric value.

 - :http:statuscode:`500`.
 This is emitted in the case of an unexpected error.